-Matt C's Byrne FF project con
+Matt C's Byrne FF project continues this week.

 DARK AVENGERS #2